As at Jan 2023

 When do entries close for regattas?

-Entries for regattas and events close on the prior Monday.
+Entries for regattas and events close at midday on the prior Monday.

 Missed an entry